aws-samples/eks-blueprints-for-terraform-workshop/content/060_argocd_basics/040-argocd-applicationset.md

 ## Dynamic Generator

-The static list generator requires you to manually add each cluster.
-A better approach is to dynamically select clusters using the Cluster generator, which selects clusters based on labels.
+The previous example used a static list generator, which requires you to manually edit the ApplicationSet to add new values.
+This isn't truly automated.

-ArgoCD supports different types of [Generator](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators/) like cluster, git, matrix and more, to dynamically generate Applications.
+ArgoCD supports dynamic generators that automatically discover and generate Applications based on changing conditions.
+ArgoCD supports different types of [generators](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators/) like cluster, git, matrix, and more to dynamically generate Applications

 ## Cluster Generator